 After that, Huneke, Leuschke, and Araya proved that the conjecture holds for Gorenstein rings which are complete intersections in codimension one (\cite[Theorem 3.]{Ara} and \cite[Theorem 0.1]{HL}).
 However, it is not known whether the Auslander-Reiten conjecture holds for arbitrary Gorenstein rings.

-The conjecture for non-Gorenstein case is more mysterious.
+The conjecture for non-Gorenstein rings is more mysterious.
 If $R$ is a Gorenstein ring, then the assumption that $\Ext_R^i (M, R)=0$ for all $i>0$ in the conjecture just requires $M$ is a maximal Cohen-Macaulay module.
-However, in some class of non-Gorenstein rings, the assumption $\Ext_R^i (M, R)=0$ for all $i>0$ forces $M$ to be free.
+However, in some classes of non-Gorenstein rings, the assumption $\Ext_R^i (M, R)=0$ for all $i>0$ forces $M$ to be free.
 Let us note several results on non-Gorenstein rings.
-Huneke and Leuschke also showed that the Auslander-Reiten conjecture holds for Cohen-Macaulay $\mathbb{Q}$-algebras which are complete intersection in codimension one.
+Huneke and Leuschke also showed that the Auslander-Reiten conjecture holds for Cohen-Macaulay $\mathbb{Q}$-algebras which are complete intersections in codimension one.
 Goto, Takahashi, and Taniguchi proved that $\Ext_R^i (M, R)=0$ for all $i>0$ implies $M$ is free for non-Gorenstein almost Gorenstein rings in the sense of \cite{GTT} (\cite[Theorem 0.1]{HL} and \cite[proof of Corollary 4.5.]{GTT}).